parallaxinc/PropWare/About.md

 ---------------------------------------
 PropWare is developed by David Zemon.

-Contributions can be made by either
+Code contributions can be made by either
 [contacting David Zemon](http://david.zemon.name/professional/contact.shtml) or forking the repository and creating a pull request.

 Planned Enhancements/Known Issues
 ---------------------------------
-* CMake not working on Windows
 * Add Spin language compatibility
 * Add support for ActivityBot's [ADC](http://www.ti.com/lit/ds/symlink/adc124s021.pdf) and DAC
 * SD Demo does not fit in LMM mode